CPAP (Continuous Positive Airway Pressure)

 The role of the breathing mask

-The breathing mask must be able to combine the comfort of use and effectiveness when treating sleep apnea.
+The CPAP mask must be able to combine comfort of use and effectiveness when treating sleep apnea.

 The mask must meet the following criteria: